 Pane sizes are determined by a number of different values.
-You can set the width and height in pixels, or, by clicking
+Dimensions can be set in pixels or in ems.
+To switch between them, click

-px in the top right corner of a pane, switch to sizing in
+px in the top right corner of a pane to switch to sizing in

-em.
-If you don't set a height, a pane will automatically take the full height.
+em, and click again to switch back.
+In horizontal mode if you don't set a height, a pane will automatically take the full height of the application.

-All values can also be easily changed by using the up and down keys when editing them. pixels will increment/ decrement by 10, em's by 1 and zoom by 0.05
+Panes get automatically resizes when you select a new preset, but you can also manually change the values in the header.
+All values can also be easily changed by using the up and down keys when editing them. pixels will increment/ decrement by 10, em's by 1 and zoom by 0.05.

 Apart from manually entering numbers, you can also drag-to-resize panes.
 When hovering over the bottom or right edge of a pane, your cursor will change and a blue area will appear by which you can drag to resize the pane, either horizontally or vertically.
 In the bottom right corner a dot will appear that lets you resize both dimensions at once.